mklabs/make/readme.md

-## Mack
+## Bake

-Mack is a little experiment to implement a simple task runner similar to Make in JavaScript, while bringing in the conveniency of npm scripts by automatically adding `./node_modules/.bin` directory to the `$PATH`.
+Bake is a little experiment to implement a simple task runner similar to Make in JavaScript, while bringing in the conveniency of npm scripts by automatically adding `./node_modules/.bin` directory to the `$PATH`.

 It takes a similar approach to Make with a very close syntax.
-Of course, GNU Make is huge and Mack won't ever be on par with it, nor does it aim to do so.
-The parser used by Mack is under 100 sloc.
+Of course, GNU Make is huge and Bake won't ever be on par with it, nor does it aim to do so.
+The parser used by Bake is under 100 sloc.

 For now, basic variable and target declarations are supported, along with basic prerequities support (eg. task depending on other tasks).